Used and loved by millions

 What are some alternatives to "working together"?

-Is it grammatically correct to say "working together"?
+Is it redundant to say "collaborating together"?

 Editing plus AI, all in one place.